kube-logging/logging-operator/charts/logging-operator/README.md

 ### CRDs
 Use `createCustomResource=false` with Helm v3 to avoid trying to create CRDs from the `crds` folder and from templates at the same time.

-The command deploys **logging-operator** on the Kubernetes cluster in the default configuration.
+The command deploys **Logging operator** on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart